-Protein mass PMF✔ SQ≭ MS/MS≭
+Protein mass

+PMF ✓ SQ × MS/MS ×

 Protein mass kDa

-Applied as sliding window beca guarantee that the database e processed protein Slows down the search the

-Never useful for MS/MS search

-Peptide Mass Fingerprint wher

-Analyte is small fragment of very Low complexity entry. large entry

-- Low complexity entry.
+- Applied as sliding window because there is no guarantee that the database entry represents the processed protein - Slows down the search - Never useful for MS/MS search.
+Only useful for Peptide Mass Fingerprint when - Analyte is small fragment of very large entry - Low complexity entry.

-MASCOT : Search Parameters © 2007-2010 Matrix Science {MATRIX \ {SCIENCE}